AnandTiwari1997/machine-learning/student_intervention/README.md

-### Code

-Template code is provided in the `student_intervention.ipynb` notebook file.
-You will also be required to use the `student-data.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.

 ### Run

+In:
-In a terminal or command window, navigate to the top-level project directory `student_intervention/` (that contains this README) and run one of the following commands:
+a terminal or command window, navigate to the top-level project directory `student_intervention/` (that contains this README) and run one of the following commands:

 ```bash
 ipython notebook student_intervention.ipynb